What Alpine skiers need to know about Nordic downhill skiing

 2. Equipment Mechanics

-Stability is not the only difference between Alpine and Nordic ski equipment.
-Differences in design and construction mean the mechanics of the equipment, while related, are not identical.
+Differences in the design and construction or Nordic ski equipment mean the mechanics, while related, are not identical.
 Different mechanics means different skills are called for.

 When you think of the mechanics of the equipment and the skills involved, it helps to organize techniques into a matrix according to these two factors: